Skip to main content

 For men experiencing symptoms associated with diminished testosterone levels, such as persistent fatigue, reduced muscle mass, increased body fat, or a decline in cognitive sharpness, Testosterone Replacement Therapy (TRT) can be a transformative intervention.
 These symptoms are often linked to age-related decline or chronic stressors that suppress natural testosterone production.

 A standard protocol frequently involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method ensures a steady delivery of the hormone into the bloodstream.
-To maintain natural testicular function and preserve fertility, Gonadorelin is often co-administered via subcutaneous injections, usually twice weekly. stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for endogenous testosterone production and sperm generation.
+To maintain natural testicular function and preserve fertility, Gonadorelin is often co-administered via subcutaneous injections, usually twice weekly.
+Gonadorelin stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for endogenous testosterone production and sperm generation.

 Some men experience an elevation in estrogen levels as testosterone converts to estrogen through the aromatase enzyme.
 To mitigate potential side effects like fluid retention or gynecomastia, an aromatase inhibitor such as Anastrozole may be prescribed, typically as an oral tablet twice weekly.
 In certain cases, medications like Enclomiphene might be included to further support LH and FSH levels, particularly if fertility preservation is a primary concern.